 Should You Learn Final Cut Pro?

 I learned to edit in Final Cut Pro.
-Because I started with iMovie and it seemed (and was) natural to take the next step with Apple.
+I started with iMovie and it seemed (and was) natural to take the next step with Apple.
 And I have no regrets.
 I edit in Final Cut Pro for fun, and for profit – there are enough small editing jobs that either request Final Cut Pro or don’t really care what program you use.

 Final Cut Pro has some real strengths, especially for novice editors.
 It is rock solid (I have never lost any work), fast, relatively easy to learn, and has a ton of included titles & transitions, video effects, and sound effects.